NotJustQuiltZ | Quilting Services & Supplies, Embroidery | Historic Niles, Fremont, CA

 — Liz

 We have received the new selection of Aboriginal Fabrics and you are sure to find something to love about them.
 The Aboriginal fabric designers continue to come up with unique designs in outstanding color combinations.
-You can see a couple here, but either come into the store to see the rest or look at the online store for the “New Arrivals” tab.
+Come into the store to see them!
+Or look at the online store for the “New Arrivals” tab.